honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 In the next 2 section we will detail how we:

-- Create and manage our private Chart Repository and
+- Create and manage our private Chart Repository
 - How we use this Chart Repository within our Drone pipelines (we will also provide a public sample project).

 ### Creating and Managing a private Chart Repository